-Electron spin, when sufficiently aligned, catalyzes macroscopic magnetization; this is probably a good summary of the Demonstration.
+Electron spin, when sufficiently aligned, catalyzes macroscopic magnetization; this is probably a good summary of this Demonstration.
 In ferromagnetic material, a quantum-mechanical mechanism, the exchange interaction, predominantly forces electron spin alignment.
 The spin-discretization inherent in the Ising model together with the Q2R rule employed by the SCA are used to model this mechanism.
 The electrons are unpaired outer valence electrons of adjacent atoms, and the ferromagnetic material containing them is assumed to be below its Curie temperature; moreover, it is assumed that there is no external magnetic field acting upon the material.

 In the energy diagram just below,